25 Best Beaches in the U.S.

 This spectacular white-sand beach, located at the foot of Ocean Avenue, is a popular surfing spot.
 Visitors can enjoy a dip in the cool, crystal-clear waters with views of Pebble Beach to the north and Point Lobos to the south.
 Beach fires are permitted in supplied fire pits, and dogs may roam off-leash with conscientious owners.
-Pack a picnic lunch and a bottle of local wine (also permitted), and savor a magnificent California sunset.
+Pack a picnic and a bottle of local wine (also permitted), and savor a magnificent California sunset.

 Coligny Beach Park, Hilton Head, South Carolina